obophenotype/upheno/src/patterns/dosdp-patterns/README.md

 | Examples |  |

 ### Abnormal level of chemical entity with role
-*An abnormal level of a chemical with a specific role, such as a metabolite.
-Example: Abnormal amino acid level.*
+*An abnormal level of a chemical with a specific role, such as a metabolite or hormone like androgen, for example, 'abnormal androgen level'.*

 | Attribute | Info |
 |----------|----------|